-- 1) consider and respect site topography and any surrounding important landmarks, views or skylines. - 2) contribute to a sense of identity by developing a coherent structure of streets, spaces, and buildings that are safely accessible, respecting existing building lines where appropriate. - 3) the design should complement its surroundings in terms of appearance, height, scale, massing, materials, finishes and colours. - 4) all buildings, streets, and spaces (including green spaces) should create safe, accessible, inclusive places for people, which are easily navigable, particularly on foot, bicycle and public transport and designed with future adaptability in mind. - 5) existing buildings, structures and natural features that contribute to the local townscape should be retained and sensitively integrated into proposals.
+- 1) Consider and respect site topography and any surrounding important landmarks, views or skylines. - Create a sense of identity by developing a coherent structure of streets, spaces, and buildings that are safely accessible, respecting existing building lines where appropriate. - 3) The design should complement its surroundings in terms of appearance, height, scale, massing, materials, finishes and colours. - 4) All buildings, streets, and spaces (including green spaces) should create safe, accessible, inclusive places for people, which are easily navigable, particularly on foot, bicycle and public transport and designed with future adaptability in mind. - 5) Existing buildings, structures and natural features that contribute to the local townscape should be retained and sensitively integrated into proposals.